5jt/dyalog-cookbook/manuscript/05_logging.md

     ∇
 ~~~

-We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` because it retries several times in case of a failure, something that is quite common when dealing with files on a network.
+We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` because it optionally returns a flat string without a performance penalty, although that is only an issue with really large file.
+This is achieved by passing "flat" as the (optional) left argument to `ReadUtf8File`.

-`ReadUtf8File` returns a vtv by default: one item per record.
-We need a simple text vector.
-Although it is easy enough to flatten `ReadUtf8File`'s result (`⊃,/`) it is more efficient to tell `ReadUtf8File` not to split the stream into records in the first place.

 Now we have to make sure that `Initial` is called from `StartFromCmdLine`: